abkafi1234/lowresnltk/README.md

 A low-resource Natural Language Processing toolkit.

 ## Quick Inference Without Training
-Pretrained model achived an F1 Score of 97% in all classes.
+Pretrained model achieved an F1 Score of 97% in all classes.

 ### POS Tagging
 ```python